 Reiki enhances wellness by helping your mind and body bring itself into balance, and it can be a powerful tool to help you take an active role in your health.

-What is Distance Reiki?
+What Is Distance Reiki?

 Distance Reiki is also referred to as Virtual Reiki or Absentee Reiki, and was a part of the original system of Reiki in the 1920s.
 This technique allows the Reiki practitioner to offer Reiki healing when the recipient is in a different geographic location and not physically present and in the same room as the practitioner.
+It’s becoming increasingly popular due to it’s flexibility and adaptability.

 One of the major ways Reiki differs from other healing modalities is that the practitioner isn’t directing the energy, or making decisions about what your body needs.
 The Reiki practitioner cultivates and works with Ki or energy, acting as a channel for your body to take in what it needs to balance itself.